 Initially, we ran on one node of Hopper (24 cores).
 However, the number of cores on a node is increasing rapidly.
-We want to predict performance on future multicore platforms with hundreds of cores.
-We simulate this by running ShyLU on several compute nodes.
+We want to predict performance on future manycore platforms with hundreds of cores.
+We simulate this by running ShyLU on several nodes.
 Since we use MPI even within the node, ShyLU also works across nodes.
-We expect future multicore platforms to be hierarchical with highly non-uniform memory access and running across the
+We expect future manycore platforms to be hierarchical with highly non-uniform memory access and running across the nodes will reasonably simulate future systems.
+We expect the performance figures for more than 24 cores to get better.
+However, we do not know how much MPI and threads performance are going to get better.
+Assuming they improve at the same rate, we compare the performance of the MPI-only code with hybrid code to understand the possible differences in future systems.